Norman conquest of southern Italy: County of Aversa, 1049–1098

 During the 1050s and 1060s, there were two centres of Norman power in southern Italy: one at Melfi (under the Hautevilles) and another at Aversa (under the Drengots).
 Richard Drengot became ruler of the County of Aversa in 1049, beginning a policy of territorial aggrandisement to compete with his Hauteville rivals.
 At first he warred with his Lombard neighbours, who included Pandulf VI of Capua, Atenulf I of Gaeta and Gisulf II of Salerno.
 Richard pushed back the borders of Salerno until there was little left of the once-great principality but the city of Salerno itself.
-Although he tried to extend his influence peacefully by betrothing his daughter to the oldest son of Atenulf of Gaeta, when the boy died before the marriage he still demanded the Lombard dower from the boy's parents.
+Although he tried to extend his influence peacefully by betrothing his daughter to the oldest son of Atenulf of Gaeta, Richard later demanded the Lombard dower from the boy's parents when the boy died before the marriage.
 When the duke refused, Richard seized Aquino (one of Gaeta's few remaining fiefs) in 1058.
 However, the chronology of his conquest of Gaeta is confusing.
 Documents from 1058 and 1060 refer to Jordan (Richard's oldest son) as Duke of Gaeta, but these have been disputed as forgeries (since Atenulf was still duke when he died in 1062).
 After Atenulf's death, Richard and Jordan took over the rule of the duchy and allowed Atenulf's heir—Atenulf II—to rule as their subject until 1064 (when Gaeta was fully incorporated into the Drengot principality).
 Richard and Jordan appointed puppet, usually Norman, dukes.

 When the prince of Capua died in 1057, Richard immediately besieged the comune.
 This chronology is also unclear.
 Pandulf was succeeded at Capua by his brother, Landulf VIII, who is recorded as prince until 12 May 1062.
 Richard and Jordan took the princely title in 1058, but apparently allowed Landulf to continue ruling beneath them for at least four years more.
 In 1059 Pope Nicholas II convened a synod at Melfi confirming Richard as Count of Aversa and Prince of Capua, and Richard swore allegiance to the papacy for his holdings.
 The Drengots then made Capua their headquarters for ruling Aversa and Gaeta.

 Richard and Jordan expanded their new Gaetan and Capuan territories northwards toward Latium, into the Papal States.
 In 1066 Richard marched on Rome, but was easily repelled.
 Jordan's tenure as Richard's successor marked an alliance with the papacy (which Richard had attempted), and the conquests of Capua ceased.
 When Jordan died in 1090, his young son Richard II and his regents were unable to hold Capua.
 They were forced to flee the city by a Lombard, Lando, who ruled it with popular support until he was forced out by the combined Hauteville forces in the siege of Capua in 1098; this ended Lombard rule in Italy.